 The associated person rules changed for land acquired on or after 6 October 2009, and the definition of what's meant by some associations has widened.
 For more information about associated persons and property transactions, read these guides:

-If you buy and sell a residential property within two years, you'll pay tax on the income you earn from the sale, unless you're selling your family (main) home or another exclusion applies.
+If you buy and sell a residential property within five years, you'll pay tax on the income you earn from the sale, unless you're selling your family (main) home or another exclusion applies.
 This is regardless of your intention at the time of the purchase.
 A withholding tax may also be deducted at the time of sale.

 The bright-line test only applies to residential properties bought and sold on or after 1 October 2015.

-Generally the two-year period starts on the date the property transfer is registered with Land Information New Zealand (LINZ).
+Generally the bright-line period starts on the date the property transfer is registered with Land Information New Zealand (LINZ).
 If the property is in another country, it's the date the transfer was registered under that country's laws.